plum-tech/mimir-website/README.md

 ```

-After that, copy-paste the SSL certificate files of `mysit.life` to `public.crt` and `private.key` under the working directory.
+After that, copy-paste the SSL certificate files of `www.mysit.life` to `public.crt` and `private.key` under the working directory.

 Finally, run the command below to start the server.